 Course Numbering Information

 All course numbers consist of four digits.
 The first (left) digit indicates the level of preparation required and the fourth (right) digit indicates the number of semester hours.
 The two middle digits are reserved for the departments to distinguish one course from another.
 If the fourth digit is zero (0), this means that credit is variable and will be set in consultation with the professor.
-The example, ACC 4000 Directed Individual Study could be a 2- or 3-hour course.
+For example, ACC 4000 Directed Individual Study could be a 2- or 3-hour course.

 Courses that are in close sequence, such as two semesters of a survey course or a sequence of numbers for a seminar in a particular field, may be listed with a hyphen (-) between the two four-digit numbers (e.g., AGN 8711-8731 Seminar).